jbhender/Stats506_F20/activities/week1/README.md

   <summary> Step 1 Hint </summary>

   #### Mac Users
-  a. open the 'terminal' application
+  1. open the 'terminal' application

-  b. ssh using your unique name `ssh unique_name@login.itd.umich.edu`
+  2. ssh using your unique name `ssh unique_name@login.itd.umich.edu`

-  c. your unique name is the part of your @umich.edu email address prior to the @.
+  3. your unique name is the part of your @umich.edu email address prior to the @.

   #### Windows Users
   Use [putty]() and connect to host `login.itd.umich.edu` or